 If you’re on an older MacBook Pro model, there are docks made for Thunderbolt 2 (has a different port and tech than Thunderbolt 3) but they may be less useful since many of the ports you need will be built in.
 On the other hand, if you’re using specialty ports or simply need more than are built in, a dock is still a great choice.

-The Best Dock for MacBook Pro: Our Picks
+The Best Dock for MacBook Pro in 2021: Our Picks

 Please note: all the docks/hubs listed below are chosen based on the criteria above, plus our our personal take and preferences.
 They are by no means intended to rank in this order.